 Georgia Gwinnett College strictly prohibits all acts of sexual assault, domestic violence, dating violence, and stalking.
 In addition to facing criminal investigation and prosecution, students, employees and other affiliates may also face disciplinary action by Georgia Gwinnett College.
 Individuals found responsible for having committed such a violation face permanent expulsion, termination of employment, suspension, probation, counseling, or other educational sanctions such as completion of a course or writing an essay, and no contact orders, restitution, written statements, or similar actions.
-Allegations involving students and employees will be handled administratively by the Office of Diversity, Institutional Equity, and Title IX Program Administration.
-Phone and email TitleIX@ggc.edu.
+Allegations involving students and employees will be handled administratively by the Title IX Coordinator.
+Phone (678) 407-5085 and email TitleIX@ggc.edu.

 All administrative proceedings, whether the allegation is reported to have occurred on or off campus, shall provide a prompt, equitable and impartial investigation and resolution.
 All investigations and proceedings shall be conducted by officials who have received annual training on the nature of the types of cases they are handling, on how to conduct an investigation, and conduct a proceeding.
 Investigations shall be conducted within a timeframe of 60 days or less, unless there are mitigating circumstances in which case the accuser and accused shall be notified, providing an explanation, and the amount of additional time required.
-Phone and email TitleIX@ggc.edu.
+Phone (678) 407-5085 and email TitleIX@ggc.edu.